-The simplest magnetic interaction of a charged particle with a B-field is described by the Dirac equation where the magnetic moment of a charged particle of mass m is defined as gsQe/2m where s is the particle's spin and Qe its charge.
-In the Dirac theory g is exactly two.
-However interactions involving virtual particles modify this value of g by a small amount (0.1%) and a precise measurement of (g-2) thus gives information about these virtual particles.
-A comparison of the measured value with the theory incorporating all known particles and interactions can thus indicate whether there are new particles such as those predicted by models of physics beyond the Standard Model.
+The simplest magnetic interaction of a charged particle with a B-field is described by the Dirac equation where charged particles have a magnetic moment.
+The magnetic moment of is defined as gsQe/2m where s is the particle's spin, m its mass and Qe its charge.
+In the Dirac theory, the dimensionless number g is exactly two - however interactions involving virtual particles modify this value of g by a small amount (0.1%).
+A precise measurement of (g-2) thus gives information about these virtual particles, and all possible particles will contribute to the shift in g.
+A comparison of the measured value with the current theory therefore can indicate whether there are new particles contributing to g - such as those predicted by models of physics beyond the Standard Model.

 The magnetic moment is determined by injecting polarised muons of a very specific energy (3.1 GeV) into a storage ring that has a uniform 1.45 T magnetic field and counting the number of decay positrons above 1.9 GeV in 24 calorimeters around the storage ring as a function of time.
 The direction of the higher energy decay positrons is strongly correlated with the direction of the muon spin which precesses around the magnetic field at a rate determined by (g-2).
 To achieve the 0.1 parts per million in statistical precision 200 billion decay positrons must be measured by injecting more than 10,000 muons in 120ns bunches 300 million times into the storage ring over a period of 1-2 years.
 The muons are created from pion decays which in turn come from an 8 GeV proton beam striking a lithium target.

-The UK joined the g-2 experiment in 2013 and UCL provides the UK PI (M. Lancaster).
-The UK is making key contributions to the experiment in five areas:
+The UK joined the g-2 experiment in 2013, and UCL is making key contributions to the experiment in a number of areas: